-Once the "Range is Clear" command has been given all shooters must remain behind the yellow line no firearms or ammunition may be handled under any circumstances, The handling of firearms or encroachment over the yellow line in the pistol range during a cease fire may result in the offender being sanctioned in accordance with the disciplinary procedures.
+Once the "Range is Clear" command has been given all shooters must remain behind the yellow line and no firearms may be handled under any circumstances.
+The handling of firearms or encroachment over the yellow line in the pistol range during a cease fire may result in the offender being sanctioned in accordance with the disciplinary procedures.